History of the TCEQ and Its Predecessor Agencies

 - SB 361 requires water and sewer service providers to submit emergency preparedness plans to demonstrate their ability to conduct emergency operations.

 - HB 3547 gives additional enforcement authority to the TCEQ if an owner or operator of a dry-cleaning facility or drop station does not properly register as required under Texas statutes.

 - During the special session, the legislature adopts legislation amending the agency’s sunset date from 2013 to 2011.

 - The TCEQ responds to record flooding in the Rio Grande area performing essential duties to help control flooding and minimize damage to communities along the border.

 - The agency enacts new performance standards for plumbing fixtures sold in Texas as mandated by HB 2667.
-The standards will help the state see an estimated water savings of 20 percent or more for each plumbing fixture that is installed.
+The standards will help the state save water by 20 percent or more for each plumbing fixture that is installed.

-- The TCEQ makes revisions to the state implementation plan (SIP) for the Houston-Galveston-Brazoria metropolitan area that would reduce the highly reactive volatile organic compound (HRVOC) cap by 25 percent and bring the area into attainment with the 1997 Eight Hour Ozone Standard.
+- The TCEQ makes revisions to the State Implementation Plan for the Houston-Galveston-Brazoria metropolitan area that would reduce the cap on highly reactive volatile organic compound cap by 25 percent and bring the area into attainment with the 1997 Eight Hour Ozone Standard.

-- The EPA enacts a number of final rules relating to greenhouse gas emissions (GHG):
+- The EPA enacts a number of final rules relating to greenhouse-gas (GHG) emissions:

 - GHG emission standards for light duty vehicles